williamouyang/okta.github.io/docs/api/rest/authn.md

 ## Overview

+The goal of the flows in the Authorization API is to obtain an authorization code.
+This authorization code can be exchanged for an access token using calls from the Sessions API that exchange a one-time token for a session cookie.
+Your client app can use our existing APIs to trade the authorization code for a session cookie.

+There are three types of functionality in this API.

+- **Primary authentication** allows you to verify username and password credentials.
+Verifying these credentials is the only part of the functionality that starts outside of Okta.
+In some cases this verification is all that is specified.

-Multifactor authentication (MFA) provides an additional layer of security for your enterprise applications.
+- **Multifactor authentication** (MFA) provides an additional layer of security for your enterprise applications by requiring the user to complete additional challenges besides the username and password.
 The authentication API supports the MFA enrollment and authentication flows.

-The goal of these flows is to obtain an authorization code.
-This authorization code can be exchanged for an access token.
-This exchange is uses calls from the Sessions API that exchange a one-time token for a session cookie.
-Your client app can use our existing APIs to trade the authorization code for a session cookie.
+All MFA flows begin within Okta.

+- **Utilites** allow you to get user information, get status information, respond to a forgotten password request, and force users with expired passwords to set a new one.

+   **Note:** For information on unlocking a locked out user, see <a href="http://developer.okta.com/docs/api/rest/users.html#unlock-user">Unlock User </a> in the Users API.

+> This API is currently in **Beta** status and provides no guarantees for backwards-compatibility.
+Okta is free to break this API until it is released.

-### Authentication Model
+## Authentication Model

 The current state of the authentication is tracked in a **stateToken**.
 This token is bound to the server-side status.
 The following table shows the possible values for this token.